Martin Van Buren: Presidential election of 1836

 Southern voters represented the biggest potential impediment to Van Buren's quest for the presidency, as many were apprehensive at the prospect of a Northern president.
 Van Buren moved to obtain their support by assuring them that he opposed abolitionism and supported maintaining slavery in states where it already existed.
 To demonstrate consistency regarding his opinions on slavery, Van Buren cast the tie-breaking Senate vote for a bill to subject abolitionist mail to state laws, thus ensuring that its circulation would be prohibited in the South.
 Van Buren considered slavery to be immoral but sanctioned by the Constitution.

 Van Buren won the election with 764,198 popular votes, 50.9% of the total, and 170 electoral votes.
 Harrison led the Whigs with 73 electoral votes, White receiving 26, and Webster 14.
 Willie Person Mangum received South Carolina's 11 electoral votes, which were awarded by the state legislature.
 Van Buren's victory resulted from a combination of his attractive political and personal qualities, Jackson's popularity and endorsement, the organizational power of the Democratic Party, and the inability of the Whig Party to muster an effective candidate and campaign.
+Despite their lack of organization, the Whigs came close to their goal of forcing the election into the House of Representatives, with Van Buren winning the decisive state of Pennsylvania by a little over 4,000 voters, indicating the fragility of the voting coalition that Van Buren had inherited from Jackson.
 Virginia's presidential electors voted for Van Buren for president, but voted for William Smith for vice president, leaving Johnson one electoral vote short of election.
 In accordance with the Twelfth Amendment, the Senate elected Johnson vice president in a contingent vote.

 The election of 1836 marked an important turning point in American political history because it saw the establishment of the Second Party System.
-In the early 1830s, the political party structure was still changing, rapidly, and factional and personal leaders continued to play a major role in politics.
-By the end of the campaign of 1836, the new party system was almost complete, as nearly every faction had been absorbed by either the Democrats or the Whigs.
+In the early 1830s, the political party structure was still changing rapidly, and factional and personal leaders continued to play a major role in politics.
+By the end of the campaign of 1836, the new Second Party System was almost complete, as nearly every faction had been absorbed by either the Democrats or the Whigs.